NatBat92/guild-wars-2-forum/README.md

 - Infinite scrolling is present for posts that have more than 10 comments.

-- If ther current user is the author of the post, a more options dropdown button will appear as three dots.
-When clicked, the user can select the pencil button to be redirected to the 'Edit Post' page, or the bin to delete the post.
+- If the current user is the author of the post, a more options dropdown button will appear as three dots.
+When clicked, the user can select the pencil button to be redirected to the 'Edit Post' page, or the bin icon to delete the post.

-- If ther current user is the author of the comment, a more options dropdown button will appear as three dots.
-When clicked, the user can select the pencil button to load the 'Edit Comment' form, or the bin to delete the comment.
+- If the current user is the author of the comment, a more options dropdown button will appear as three dots.
+When clicked, the user can select the pencil button to load the 'Edit Comment' form, or the bin icon to delete the comment.

 ![comment](src/assets/readme/comment-section.jpg)